FAQ: ANSWERS TO THE MOST FREQUENT QUESTIONS ABOUT CREDIT CARDS AND TRAVELING WITH MILES AND POINTS

 CAN I EARN A SIGN UP BONUS MORE THAN ONE TIME ON THE SAME CARD?

 Yes.
-Most banks allow you to earn the sign up bonus more than once, although the rules get stricter every year.
+Most banks allow you to earn the welcome bonus more than once, although the rules get stricter every year.
 The clock starts from the date you get the bonus, not the date you applied.
-There are many cards and each have their own rules so it’s important to look at the application rules on this one.
+There are many cards, and each have their own rules so it’s important to look at the application rules on this one.

 IS IT BETTER TO BOOK TRAVEL IN THE PORTAL OR TRANSFER POINTS?